Out to lunch with Tibetan Lamas

 FLITTERFLOP: "Are you saying you have the answers?"

 BOMBAST: "No, but I think Hermes did.
 Have you read the Virgin of the World?"

-FLITTERFLOP: "What did he have to say about reality?"
+FLITTERFLOP: "Well...I wouldn't say never exactly.
+So what did Hermes have to say about reality?"

 BOMBAST: "Many good things."